8.1 Definition of a Club:

 8.6 Club Finances:

-Handling of money at the club level must comply with Nebraska Extension4-H Financial Management Handbook and Federal policy.
-Clubs that handle money are required to keep that money in a financial institution in a checking account and are required to submit a Year End 4-H Club Treasurer’s Report to the county extension office by December 31 of each year.
-In addition, IRS 990 filing (Form 990, 990EZ or 990N) must be completed annually by May 15.
+Handling of money at the club level must comply with the Nebraska 4-H Council Handbook (Section 5 - Budget, Finance, and Resources Development) and Federal policy.
+Clubs that handle money are required to keep that money in a financial institution in a checking account and are required to submit a Year End 4-H Club Treasurer’s Report to the county extension office by January 31 of each year.
+Clubs are also required to maintain active status (enroll at least 5 youth members from at least 3 families in the club) in order to have any money in the name of 4-H. In addition, IRS 990 filing (Form 990, 990EZ or 990N) must be completed annually by May 15.
 (See Section 12, Financial Management for detailed information on club finances and reporting requirements.)

 8.7 Nebraska 4-H Club of Excellence: